decentraland/decentraland-npc-utils/README.md

 #### Triggering functions from the dialog

-You can run functions that may affect any other part of your scene, that get triggered by how the player interacts with the dialog window.
+You can run functions that may affect any other part of your scene.
+These functions get triggered when the player interacts with the dialog window, or when the NPC displays speech bubbles.

 - `triggeredByNext`: Is executed when the player advances to the next dialog on a non-question dialog.
 The function also gets called if the dialog is the end of the conversation.
+It also gets called when a speech bubble advances to the next entry.

 - `triggeredActions`: This property is associated to a button and is executed on a question dialog if the player activates the corresponding button.
 You can have up to 4 different buttons per entry, each with its own actions.